Peter Graham (Conservative MPP)

 Peter J. P. Graham (September 15, 1827 – January 18, 1877) was an Ontario farmer and political figure.
 He represented Frontenac in the Legislative Assembly of Ontario as a Conservative member from 1875 to 1877.

 He was born in Argyllshire, Scotland in 1827.
-He served as reeve for Pittsbugh and Howe Islands in 1871 and warden for Frontenac.
+He served as reeve for Pittsburgh and Howe Islands in 1871 and warden for Frontenac.
 He was a captain for the field battery at Kingston.